jadecobra/python_tdd_exercises/DICTIONARIES.md

     ```
     the terminal reveals passing tests

-## How to create a dictionary with booleans as keys
+## Create a dictionary with booleans as keys

 Is it possible for us to use `False` or `True` as `dictionary` keys?